Finding the right rain running gear will not only help you run in wet weather, but it will help you do so comfortably and with enjoyment.

 Running Dry Bag

-Luckily, since running in the rain is fairly common, there are a plethora of rain running gear options.
-After a few rainy runs, you might discover that you prefer storing your phone in a belt rather than a jacket pocket, or that you need some anti-fog glasses to be able to see.
+Luckily, since rain is fairly common in most areas of the world, there are a plethora of rain running gear options.
+After a few wet weather runs, you might discover that you prefer storing your phone in a belt rather than a jacket pocket, or that you need some anti-fog glasses to be able to see.

 However you prefer to stay dry on the run, make it count.
-Those rainy miles are inevitable during any lengthy training cycle, so preparing by having a few pieces of rain gear on hand is key to making them as comfortable as possible.
+Those rainy miles are inevitable during any lengthy training cycle, so preparing by having a few pieces of waterproof running gear on hand is key to making them as comfortable as possible.

 Enjoy those rainy runs and remember that you are stronger for it.